SeraVault/isotopeiq-satellite/ADMIN_GUIDE.md

    - Collection script syntax error — test the script manually against a device via the API or a direct SSH session
    - Parser raised an exception — the full traceback appears in the worker logs

-### Push mode devices not registering
+### Agent Pull devices not responding

-- Confirm `SATELLITE_URL` in `.env` is reachable from the device
+- Confirm the agent is running on the device (`systemctl status isotopeiq-agent` / Task Scheduler / launchctl)
-- Verify the device's push token matches the token configured on the Device record
+- Verify Satellite can reach the device on TCP port 9322 (or the configured agent port)
+- Confirm the Agent Secret in **Administration → System Settings** matches the secret embedded in the agent config on the device — if the secret was rotated, agents must be reinstalled
-- Check backend logs for incoming POST requests to `/api/push/`
+- Check backend logs for errors on `GET /collect` requests to the device

 ### LDAP login fails